AdekunleAdetunji/college_library/backend/README.md

 ## Database Setup

+For the backend two databases are used namely;

+- PostgreSQL: For storing permanent data such as user info
+- Redis: For storing temporary data such as code sent to email

-The backend uses PostgreSQL 12 as its database.
-Ensure that the PostgreSQL server is installed and running.
+The PostgreSQL version used is 12.
+To get the application started ensure that the PostgreSQL and Redis-server are both installed and running.
 You can start the PostgreSQL server with:

 ```bash
 sudo service postgresql start